 The Labour Court has exclusive jurisdiction in its field, and it is the court of first and last instance.
 This means that proceedings concerning matters that fall within the court’s jurisdiction cannot be brought before the ordinary courts.
 The Labour Court’s judgments are final and, with very few exceptions, cannot be appealed.

-The Labour Court can also decide cases concerning individual claims arising from an employment contract if the claim will be immediately settled through a decision on a collective agreement dispute in the same case, cf. the Labour Disputes Act Section 34 first paragraph.
+The Labour Court can also decide cases concerning individual claims arising from an employment contract if the claim will be immediately settled through a decision on a collective agreement dispute in the same case, cf. the Labour Disputes Act Section 34 fifth paragraph.
 Disputes concerning such claims usually fall under the jurisdiction of the ordinary courts.

 The main proceedings

 Main proceedings before the Labour Court are usually open to the public in the same way as in the ordinary courts, unless otherwise decided in individual cases, cf. the Labour Disputes Act Section 54 first paragraph.

 Seven judges preside over each Labour Court case: three professional judges, two appointed based on nominations by employee organisations, and two appointed based on nominations by employer organisations.
 Under special circumstances the court may have a different composition, cf. the Labour Disputes Act section 38 fourth and fifth paragraph.

 The proceedings are chaired by one of the court’s professional judges, and are usually held as oral hearings.
 The Act provides for a written hearing if both parties consent and the court does not object.